Applications open for our October Bootcamp. Start the application by entering your details here.Read More & Apply

 If you live outside the UK and work for a big organisation (such as Oxfam or Greenpeace) that will pay for your place and your travel, then you can apply for Bootcamp.

-If you don’t think you are eligible for any of the scholarships and you don’t work for an NGO, and live in the UK, then you can apply under our General Scholarship.
+If you don’t think you are eligible for any of the scholarships and you don’t work for an NGO, you can apply under our General Scholarship (as long as you live in the UK).
 This is extra funding we’ve secured to cover additional scholarships for people.
 If we think you’d be great for Bootcamp, then we’ll try and find a way to secure your place.
 Just tick ‘None of these apply, but I’d still like a scholarship, please!’ on the application form.

 Unfortunately, not right now.
 We’re working on more funding streams, but at the moment if you work for a large NGO in any capacity, then they would have to pay for your Bootcamp place.